Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Introduction

 \begin{corollary}[\cite{errld}] A set $S \subseteq V(G)$ is an ERR:LD set if and only if the following are true: \begin{enumerate}[noitemsep, label=\roman*.] \item $\forall v \in V(G)$, $|N[v] \cap S| \ge 3$ \item $\forall v,u \in V(G)$ with $u \neq v$, $|((N(v) \cap S) \triangle (N(u) \cap S)) - \{v, u\}| \ge 3 - |\{v,u\} \cap S|$ \end{enumerate} \end{corollary}

 Given a graph, $G$, we are interested in the smallest possible sets with the required properties.
-For these parameters on general graphs, this minimization problem has been proven to be NP-complete \cite{errld, redld, detld}.
-In this paper, we consider upper and lower bounds for the smallest RED:LD, DET:LD, and ERR:LD sets in the \emph{infinite king grid (K)}, an 8-regular graph inspired by a chess board, with edges denoting the typical eight moves of a king.
-The \emph{density} of a subset $S \subseteq V(G)$ is the ratio of $|S|$ to $|V(G)|$; if generated by uniform tiling, this is equal to the density in any tile, even for infinite graphs.
-The notations ERR:LD($G$), DET:LD($G$), RED:LD($G$), etc. will denote the minimum density of such a set on $G$.
+Jean and Seo \cite{jean23b, jean23a, errld} have studied the optimal sets for special classes of graphs such as trees, cubic graphs, and infinite grids.
+They also proved that these minimization problems on arbitrary graphs are NP Complete.
+In this paper, we consider optimal sets for these three fault-tolerant LD set parameters in the \emph{infinite king grid (K)}, an 8-regular graph inspired by a chess board, with edges denoting the typical eight moves of a king.
+In particular, we explore upper and lower bounds for the smallest RED:LD, DET:LD, and ERR:LD sets on $\textrm{K}$.